General Policies, Procedures and Requirements

 The general policies, procedures and requirements for advanced degrees are stated below; however, each program has specific degree requirements.
 These specific requirements are detailed in the program descriptions that follow this section.
 These requirements must be consulted so that the graduate student can be fully apprised of the conditions he/she must meet in order to receive an advanced degree.

-The policies and regulations described in this catalog cannot be superseded or invalidated by either oral or written agreement with faculty, staff, or administrators unless a variance is confirmed in writing by the Vice Provost for Academic Affairs, in consultation with the Graduate Council.
+The policies and regulations described in this catalog cannot be superseded or invalidated by either oral or written agreement with faculty, staff, or administrators unless a variance is confirmed in writing by the Vice Provost for Graduate Affairs, in consultation with the Graduate Council.

 Students may register for courses during the priority early registration period before the beginning of the semester.
 A student’s first opportunity is based on classification and alphabetic rotation.
 The early registration period is then followed by regular and late registration.
 The registration calendar for any term is published online by the office of the registrar.
 Initial registration and any later registration changes are usually completed by students through the registration link of the ULink online portal.